tensorflow/docs/site/en/guide/performance/overview.md

 ### Data formats

-Data formats refers to the structure of the Tensor passed to a given Op.
+Data formats refers to the structure of the Tensor passed to a given *op*.
 The discussion below is specifically about 4D Tensors representing images.
 In TensorFlow the parts of the 4D tensor are often referred to by the following
 letters: